-- Jointly Owned Assets Any assets owned as "joint tenants with rights of survivorships" will pass directly to the surviving joint owner - Life Insurance Typically, the policy will enable the owner of the policy to name a beneficiary - Retirement Accounts (IRAs, 401(k)s, etc.) Like an insurance policy, these accounts are paid to the beneficiaries that you have named. - Financial Accounts with a Named Beneficiary (such as a transfer on death account) Many financial institutions will enable the account owner to direct the disposition of the account on his/her death pursuant to a "Transfer on Death" designation on file for the account allowing the account to pass directly to the named beneficiary management of your estate.
+- Jointly Owned Assets Any assets owned as "joint tenants with rights of survivorship" will pass directly to the surviving joint owner - Life Insurance Typically, the policy will enable the owner of the policy to name a beneficiary - Retirement Accounts (IRAs, 401(k)s, etc.) Like an insurance policy, these accounts are paid to the beneficiaries that you have named. - Financial Accounts with a named beneficiary (such as a transfer on death account) - Many financial institutions will enable the account owner to direct the disposition of the account to pass directly to the named beneficiaries on his/her death pursuant to a "Transfer on Death" designation on file for the account

+In your Will, you name an EXECUTOR (or, in some states, called a PERSONAL REPRESENTATIVE) to carry out the distribution and management of your estate.
 Anyone other than a minor or incompetent individual can be an Executor.
 You can choose a spouse, relative, friend, attorney or professional fiduciary.
 It is a good idea to also name a contingent (back-up) Executor to take over in case your primary Executor cannot serve or becomes unable to serve.
 Typical Executor duties under your Will include: